majuss/easybox904/README.md

 	User root
 	KexAlgorithms diffie-hellman-group1-sha1
 ```
 This will create a shortcut to connect to the Easybox.
+If you run into "permission denied" the sesame.txt was not recognized correctly.
+Stick the USB drive into the EB, turn it off and then turn it on again.
+Wait 10 minutes, turn it off, pull the stick and start it.

 9. Run `ssh easy` and login.
 Now enter these commands according to your internet-connection: